DPontzious/Are-We-There-Yet/app/README.md

 The `build` folder with static assets is the only output produced by Create React App.

-However this is not quite enough if you use client-side routing.
+However this is not quite enough if you use app-side routing.
 Read the next section if you want to support URLs like `/todos/42` in your single-page app.

-### Serving Apps with Client-Side Routing
+### Serving Apps with app-Side Routing

 If you use routers that use the HTML5 [`pushState` history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries) under the hood (for example, [React Router](https://github.com/ReactTraining/react-router) with `browserHistory`), many static file servers will fail.
 For example, if you used React Router with a route for `/todos/42`, the development server will respond to `localhost:3000/todos/42` properly, but an Express serving a production build as above will not.